Open-Systems-Pharmacology/Oral-PBBM-Workflow/In-Vitro-Dissolution-Model/README.md

     * **Hintz-Johnson model**: A simplified model proposed by Hintz and Johnson [[11](#References)] which assumes that $h_u$ is equal to the particle radius for particles with a radius smaller than the specified value for `Thickness (unstirred water layer)`.
 For larger particles that exceed this value, $h_u$ is assumed to be equal to `Thickness (unstirred water layer)`.
 This assumption has been validated for small particles (<20 to 100 μm) in a USP II paddle device at a paddle speed of 100 rpm (Sheng et al. [[12](#References)]).
 However, at a lower speed of 50 rpm, $h_u$ approximates $\sqrt{r}$ (Sheng et al. [[12](#References)], Niebergall et al. [[13](#References)]).

-      Therefore, this model does not explicitly account for the agitation rate of the medium and should be applied with caution when extrapolating to other experimental conditions.
+      Therefore, this model does not explicitly account for the agitation rate of the medium and should be used cautiously when extrapolating to other experimental conditions.
 It is utilized if the variable `UseHydrodynamicModel` is set to `0` and the variable `UseHintzJohnson`is set to `1`.

     * **Orginal Particle Dissolution Model**: This model is the simplest approach and is based on the framework proposed by Willmann et al. [[14](#References)].
 It assumes that $h_u$ is constant and equal to the value specified for `Thickness (unstirred water layer)`.
 In the model presented by Willmann et al. [[14](#References)], a value of 30 µm is used for the `Thickness (unstirred water layer)`.

-      Therefore, this model should be applied with caution when extrapolating to other experimental conditions.
+      Therefore, this model should be used cautiously when extrapolating to other experimental conditions.
 It is utilized if the variable `UseHydrodynamicModel` is set to `0` and the variable `UseHintzJohnson`is set to `0`.